 LSAT Prep Lessons

 The key component of any LSAT program is the lessons.
 LSATMax uses their lessons to break down key concepts into easily understandable lessons using familiar ideas.
-As users complete the individual lessons, they do homework to reinforce what they learned, as well as diagnostic exams that track overall progress through the program.
+As users complete the individual lessons, they do homework to reinforce what they learned and diagnostic exams that track overall progress through the program.

 Daily Drills and Exercises

-Unlike other LSAT courses, LSATMax uses daily exercises, such as drill, logic games, and reading comprehension exercises to support the lessons, as well as provide students with the necessary skills to answer LSAT questions correctly.
+Unlike other LSAT courses, LSATMax uses daily exercises, such as drills, logic games, reading comprehension exercises to support the lessons, and provide students with the necessary skills to answer LSAT questions correctly.